|

 What if I told you that traveling is a brilliant way to practice your English and learn new vocabulary?
 This is a fantastic opportunity that you don't want to miss.

 People love to travel.
-Who already booked a trip?
+Who has already booked a trip?

 Let me guess!
 YES!
 Of course!
 It's YOU!
 You are the lucky one!